Medical Qigong: A Global Phenomenon

 Jiang Wei-Qiao (1873-1958)

-Suffering from a weak constitution since childhood, Jiang nearly died from pulmonary tuberculosis at the age of 28.
-After practicing Taoist-style Qigong four times a day for 85 days, he recovered from his illness.He continued practicing for several years before switching to Buddhist Qigong exercises.
+As a pioneering educator, Jiang was one of the first to introduce qigong as a health practice to the Chinese public.
+Notably, he authored the influential book Yinshizi Jingzuofa (Yinshizi’s Meditation Technique).
+Because he suffered from a weak constitution since childhood, Jiang nearly died from pulmonary tuberculosis at age 28.
+However, he recovered after practicing Taoist-style qigong four times a day for 85 days.
+Following this success, he continued practicing for several years before switching to Buddhist qigong exercises.

-During his studies in Japan, Jiang was impressed by the scientific approach the Japanese applied to meditation and the growing popularity of the practice.
-This inspired him to make Qigong more accessible to the public.
-In 1914, he published Yinshizi Jingzuofa, which became widely known in China.
+During his studies in Japan, the scientific approach the Japanese applied to meditation deeply impressed Jiang.
+Specifically, he noticed the growing popularity of the practice and felt inspired to make qigong more accessible to the public.
+Consequently, he published Yinshizi Jingzuofa in 1914, which became widely known in China.

 Four years later, Jiang published a second book that combined Taoist meditation techniques with Tibetan Buddhist Tiantai practices.
-He continued promoting Qigong for health while supervising a Qigong clinic in Shanghai, writing articles, and giving lectures on the topic until his death in 1958.
+Until his death in 1958, he continued promoting qigong for health.
+During this time, he supervised a qigong clinic in Shanghai, wrote articles, and gave lectures on the topic.

 Liu Gui-Zhen (1920-1983)

-Before the term Qigong became widely used, this practice was known by many other names, such as Daoyin, Xingqi, Liandan, Xuangong, Jinggong, Tiaoqiand Fuqi.
-In 1953, Liu Gui-Zhen published an article titled Practice on Qigong Therapy, where he defined Qigong as a practice of breathing and energy circulation techniques aimed at improving health and strengthening the mind, body, and spirit.
+Before the term qigong became widely used, this practice was known by many other names.
+Specifically, these included Daoyin, Xingqi, Liandan, Xuangong, Jinggong, Tiaoqi, and Fuqi.
+In 1953, Liu Gui-Zhen published an article titled Practice on Qigong Therapy.
+In this work, he defined qigong as a practice of breathing and energy circulation techniques aimed at improving health.
+Furthermore, he explained how the practice strengthens the mind, body, and spirit.
 This definition remains in use worldwide today.

 Liu was active in the communist movement until 1948, when declining health forced him to retire to his rural hometown in Hebei Province.
-There, he began learning Nei Yang Gong—a form of medical Qigong practiced through lineage transmission.
+There, he began learning Nei Yang Gong, which is a form of medical qigong practiced through lineage transmission.
 Fortunately, Liu’s uncle, the fifth successor of this tradition, was able to teach him.
-Liu recovered after just 100 days of practicing Qigong and returned to work in full health.
+Because of these lessons, Liu recovered after just 100 days of practicing qigong and returned to work in full health.

-By 1949, Liu began teaching Qigong to patients in state-run clinics.
-His success led to the establishment of the first medical Qigong clinic in Tangshan city in 1954.
+By 1949, Liu began teaching qigong to patients in state-run clinics.
+His success eventually led to the establishment of the first medical qigong clinic in Tangshan city in 1954.
 A year later, he published two books on Nei Yang Gong and its applications for treating illnesses.
 Although political upheaval during the Cultural Revolution halted his work in 1964, Liu resumed teaching in 1980 before passing away in 1983.

 Yan Xin (1950-Present)

-Born in Sichuan Province, Dr. Yan Xin is a physician, professor, scientist, and Qigong expert who has written extensively on the subject.
-From a young age, he trained in Qigong and traditional Chinese medicine under many distinguished practitioners.
+Born in Sichuan Province, Dr. Yan Xin is a physician, professor, scientist, and qigong expert who has written extensively on the subject.
+From a young age, he trained in qigong and traditional Chinese medicine under many distinguished practitioners.
+These early experiences shaped his lifelong dedication to the healing arts.

 Dr. Yan Xin

-Dr. Yan Xin’s research focuses on medical Qigong, particularly its use in treating various ailments.
-He developed his own set of Qigong techniques called Yan Xin Qigong.
-Since the 1980s, he has collaborated with researchers in both China and the United States to study the effects of Qi emissions on various mediums, presenting his findings at international conferences.
+Dr. Yan Xin’s research focuses on medical qigong, particularly its use in treating various ailments.
+Specifically, he developed his own set of qigong techniques called Yan Xin Qigong.
+Since the 1980s, he has collaborated with researchers in both China and the United States to study the effects of chi emissions on various mediums.
+Furthermore, he has presented his findings at numerous international conferences.

-His primary mission has been to bridge Eastern and Western scientific approaches, advancing the understanding of medical Qigong through rigorous research.
+His primary mission has been to bridge Eastern and Western scientific approaches.
+By doing so, he advances the understanding of medical qigong through rigorous research.

 Some Concluding Observations

-Today, it is estimated that more than two million people practice some form of Qigong in China alone, whether in parks, hospital clinics, or government-sanctioned organizations.
-Since the 1980s, numerous new medical Qigong groups have emerged, including Dayan Gong (Wild Goose Qigong), Guo Lin New Qigong, Hexiang Zhuang, Crane Qigong, and the controversial Falun Gong.
+Currently, estimates suggest that more than two million people practice some form of qigong in China alone.
+Whether they gather in public parks, hospital clinics, or government-sanctioned organizations, the practice remains a staple of daily life.
+Since the 1980s, numerous new medical qigong groups have emerged.
+These include Dayan Gong (Wild Goose Qigong), Guo Lin New Qigong, Hexiang Zhuang, Crane Qigong, and the controversial Falun Gong.

-However, Qigong—especially medical Qigong—was not always welcomed by the Communist regime.
-After the fall of the Qing Dynasty and the establishment of the Communist government in the 1940s, anything resembling religion was viewed with suspicion.
-Many practitioners kept a low profile, with one recalling, “At that time, Qigong was considered witchcraft, so I chanted Maoist slogans like everyone else.”
-During this period, Maoism was the dominant ideology, and its influence was pervasive.
+However, medical qigong was not always welcomed by the Communist regime.
+Following the fall of the Qing Dynasty and the establishment of the Communist government in the 1940s, officials viewed anything resembling religion with suspicion.
+Consequently, many practitioners kept a low profile to avoid conflict.
+In fact, one practitioner recalled that qigong was considered “witchcraft” at the time, forcing many to chant Maoist slogans to blend in.
+During this period, the pervasive influence of Maoism dominated every aspect of Chinese ideology.

 Chen, K. (1998).
 Qigong: A comprehensive textbook.
 China Science Publishing House.